InnerSourceCommons/InnerSourceLearningPath/README.md

 ```

 After material is finished the scripts will be used to film videos.
+Each video should be about 5min in length.
+Each article should be about a page long.
+The idea is that a person could receive a link to an article or video and watch or read it without having to set aside time in advance to do so.
 Videos, articles, and workbooks will be published at _learning.oreilly.com_ and also at _innersourcecommons.org_.

 ## How to Get Involved